dotnet/docs/docs/core/versions/index.md

 For instance, the metapackages in .NET Core 2.1.3 should all have 2.1 as their `MAJOR` and `MINOR` version numbers.

 The patch version for the metapackage is incremented every time any referenced package is updated.
-Patch versions will never include an updated framework version.
-As a result, the metapackages are not strictly SemVer compliant because their versioning scheme doesn't represent the degree of change in the underlying packages, but primarily the API level.
+Patch versions don't include an updated framework version.
+As a result, the metapackages aren't strictly SemVer-compliant because their versioning scheme doesn't represent the degree of change in the underlying packages, but primarily the API level.

-There are currently two primary metapackages for .NET Core.
+There are currently two primary metapackages for .NET Core:

 **Microsoft.NETCore.App**